A Sampling-Based Method for Tensor Ring Decomposition: Introduction

 \section{Introduction}

-Tensor decomposition have recently found many applications in machine learning and related areas.
+Tensor decomposition has recently found many applications in machine learning and related areas.
 Examples include parameter reduction in neural networks \citep{novikov2015, garipov2016, yang2017, yu2017, ye2018}, understanding the expressivity of deep neural networks \citep{cohen2016, khrulkov2018expressive}, supervised learning \citep{stoudenmire2017a, novikov2017}, filter learning \citep{hazan2005, rigamonti2013}, image factor analysis and recognition \citep{vasilescu2002, liu2019}, scaling up Gaussian processes \citep{izmailov2018}, multimodal feature fusion \citep{hou2019}, natural language processing \citep{lei2014}, data mining \citep{papalexakis2016}, feature extraction \citep{bengua2015}, and tensor completion \citep{wang2017}.
 The CP and Tucker decompositions are the two most popular tensor decompositions that each have strengths and weaknesses \citep{kolda2009}.
 The number of parameters in the CP decomposition scales linearly with the tensor dimension, but finding a good decomposition numerically can be challenging.
 The Tucker decomposition is usually easier to work with numerically, but the number of parameters grows exponentially with tensor dimension.
-To address these challenges, new tensor decompositions have recently emerged \citep{zhao2016}.
-The tensor train (TT), also known as a matrix product state in physics, is one such decomposition \citep{oseledets2011}.
+To address these challenges, decompositions based on tensor networks have recently gained in popularity.
+The tensor train (TT) is one such decomposition \citep{oseledets2011}.
 The number of parameters in a TT scales linearly with the tensor dimension.
 The tensor ring (TR) decomposition is a generalization of the TT decomposition.
-It usually requires fewer parameters than the TT decomposition when compressing a tensor \citep{zhao2016}.
+It is more expressive than the TT decomposition (see Remark~\ref{remark:expressiveness}), but maintains the linear scaling of the number of parameters with increased tensor dimension.
+Although the TR decomposition is known to have certain numerical stability issues it usually works well in practice, achieving a better compression ratio and lower storage cost than the TT decomposition \citep{mickelin2020}.